valhuber/python-rules/README.md

 and/or review this readme and the wiki.

 #### Status: Running, Under Development
-Minimally running on 9/6/2020: able to save order (a multi-table transaction - certain paths of copy, formula, constraint and sum rules).
+Essential functions running on 9/6/2020: able to save order (a multi-table transaction - certain paths of copy, formula, constraint and sum rules).
+Not complete, under active development.

 ### Background
 The subject database is an adaption of the Northwind database,